 We naturally excuse any actions that occur before 18, because that’s when most of us were truly young and truly stupid, but neurologists write, “brain development likely persists until at least the mid-20s – possibly until the 30s.”
 Based on that theory, I say we personally extend that agreed upon consideration we have for one another to all actions that occur before age 26.

 I still cringe when I think about how incredibly stupid I was.
-I’m no award winning intellect now, but I’ve come a long, long way since my 26th birthday.
+I’m no award-winning intellect now, but I’ve come a long, long way since my 26th birthday.
 I managed to disprove the state’s idea that a 16-year-old is responsible enough to sit behind the wheel, and every weekend thereafter, I proved that a 21-year-old is not old enough, or mature enough to handle alcohol.
 Thanks to the statements neurologists make on this subject, I cringe a lot less now, and I feel less shame for the things I did before 26, under the umbrella that my brain was far less developed and mature than I thought it was.

 Age is a relative concept, females generally mature quicker than males, and some males mature quicker than others will.
 When I look back now, I tend to think I’m looking back at another person, and in many ways I am.
 I am almost completely different than I was then.
 If 180 degrees is completely different, I might be 170 degrees different.

-When the Mental Health Daily (MHD) website cites the earlier statement from a group of neurologists, it lists a number inhibitors that might further delay to brain development until “possibly the 30s” including alcohol abuse, chronic stress, poor diet, relationship troubles, social isolation, and sleep problems.
+When the Mental Health Daily (MHD) website cites the earlier statement from a group of neurologists, it lists a number inhibitors that further delay brain development until “possibly the 30s” including alcohol abuse, chronic stress, poor diet, relationship troubles, social isolation, and sleep problems.
 The 25-30 me might raise my hand to all of the above, as I don’t think I explored the advantages of maturity until I approached my 29th birthday.
 One other inhibitor they don’t add, but I do, is parental stress.
 Some of us had parents who mercilessly pounded maturity, responsibility, and overall development into our heads, and we naturally spent our teens and twenties spent rebelling against those edicts.

 I still don’t know what I was rebelling against when my dad wasn’t around, but my beacon revolved around the line, “What are you rebelling against?”
 “Whaddya got?” from the movie The Wild One and the George Costanza line, “You wanna get nuts?
 Let’s get nuts.”